Bron–Kerbosch algorithm: With pivoting

 The basic form of the algorithm, described above, is inefficient in the case of graphs with many non-maximal cliques: it makes a recursive call for every clique, maximal or not.
 To save time and allow the algorithm to backtrack more quickly in branches of the search that contain no maximal cliques, Bron and Kerbosch introduced a variant of the algorithm involving a "pivot vertex" u, chosen from P (or more generally, as later investigators realized, from P ⋃ X).
-Any maximal clique must include either u or one of its non-neighbors, for otherwise the clique could be augmented by adding u to it.
+Then, neighbors of that pivot element are not recursively tested.
+Any maximal clique potentially found in tests of neighbors of u would also be found when testing u or one of its non-neighbors, as at least one of these will always be a part of that maximal clique.
+Otherwise, only neighbors of u would be part of that maximal clique, allowing it to be augmented by adding u to it, which contradicts that clique being maximal.

 Therefore, only u and its non-neighbors need to be tested as the choices for the vertex v that is added to R in each recursive call to the algorithm.
 In pseudocode: